tanayk-ghl/SSEClient/readme.md

 # SSEClient Documentation

-A robust TypeScript implementation of a Server-Sent Events (SSE) client with auto-reconnect, heartbeat handling, event ID persistence, and logging capabilities.
+A robust TypeScript implementation of a Server-Sent Events (SSE) client and server with auto-reconnect, heartbeat handling, event ID persistence, and logging capabilities.

 ## Features